Legal issues in airsoft: Belgium

-In Belgium, weapons that launch a projectile without the use of gunpowder are unrestricted for people over the age of 18 as long as the weapon is longer than 60 cm, has a barrel longer than 30 cm, and has a muzzle energy of less than 7.5 joules.
+In Belgium, weapons that launch a projectile without the use of gunpowder are unrestricted for people over the age of 18 as long as the weapon is longer than 60 cm, has a barrel longer than 30 cm, and a muzzle energy less than 7.5 joules (J).

 Commercial sales, imports, and exports may be done only by licensed firearms dealers.
 Non-commercial sales or owner transfers can be done by anyone aged 18 years or older.

 All events must take place in private locations with the prior notification and permission of the local governing body and law enforcement.
 Airsoft organizations are prohibited from maintaining affiliation with ideological or religious agendas.
 In the Flemish region, when organizing more than two times per year, an environment permit must be acquired.
 When organizing in a designated forest area, permission from the regional forest agency is needed.
 In the Walloon area in general it is sufficient to inform the local authorities.

 Strict environmental laws mandate the exclusive use of bio-degradable BBs.